Thursday, July 7, 2016

 Why am I pondering all this now?
 As I write this, Baltimore is sweeping up the wreckage of a race riot, the most recent in a string of violence that stretches back to Ferguson, or perhaps even back to the shooting of Trayvon Martin three years ago.

 What was Jackson thinking?
 ‘African American’ isn’t like, say, Polish-American.
 Polish-American describes a person living in America who was born in Poland, or whose parents or perhaps, pushing it, grandparents were born in Poland.
-If you grew up in Oregon, descended from parents and grandparents who grew up in Oregon or Kansas or wherever, who descended from your great-grandparents who moved from Poland back in the 1800s, you are unlikely to describe yourself as a Polish-American unless your last name is still Polish.
+If you grew up in Oregon, descended from parents and grandparents who grew up in Oregon or Kansas or wherever, who descended from your great-grandparents who moved from Poland back in the 1800s, you are unlikely to describe yourself as a Polish-American unless someone asks about your last name.
 My own lineage in this country goes back three generations.
 It includes people from England, Germany, and Australia.
 If I die in police custody, as Freddie Gray did last week in Baltimore, I seriously doubt that the news report will read:

 ‘African American police officer kills English-German-Australian-American man.’

 Africa is a continent, not a country.
-Charlize Theron and Elon Musk are African Americans.Trevor Richards, a pale skinned 16-year old student who had moved here from South Africa threw his hat into the ring for the award for Distinguished African American Student of the Year; he was expelled from school!
+Charlize Theron and Elon Musk are African Americans.Trevor Richards, a pale skinned 16-year old student who moved here from South Africa threw his hat into the ring for the award for Distinguished African American Student of the Year.
+He was expelled from school!

 Calling someone African American because of their skin color is actually pejorative.
 Racists persist in using insulting terms for black people that include references to jungles and spears.
 What continent do you most associate with jungles and spears?
 Some soldiers returning from the middle east refer to their enemies with pejorative terms that include references to sand, camels, and turbans.
 Iraqis I’ve met in this country describe themselves as Persians, not ‘Mideast Desert Americans.’